Coinbase Premium Index

 - Take the daily Coinbase USD price and the daily price of the largest offshore USDT pair at the same snapshot, compute

 (coinbase − offshore) / offshore, and quote the result as a percent.
 A reading of+0.05%means Coinbase printed five basis points higher than offshore at the snapshot.
-Our series carries the daily snapshot back to 2018 (3,000+ observations); the seven- and thirty-day rolling means in the reading row above smooth out single-day venue outages. - Is a positive Coinbase Premium bullish?
+Our series carries the daily snapshot back to 2018 (roughly 3,000 observations); the seven- and thirty-day rolling means in the reading row above smooth out single-day venue outages. - Is a positive Coinbase Premium bullish?

 - Historically, sustained positive premium regimes — multi-week seven-day means above